Rickygr/Rickygr/README.md

 My name is Riekus Grobler
 ===============================

-Bachelor of Information Technology student , with a strong passion for networking, system support, and Linux systems.
+<! --Bachelor of Information Technology student , with a strong passion for networking, system support, and Linux systems.
 I thrive on solving technical problems and optimizing system performance.
-My hands-on experience in troubleshooting and supporting IT infrastructure allows me to bridge theory with practical, real-world problem solving.
+My hands-on experience in troubleshooting and supporting IT infrastructure allows me to bridge theory with practical, real-world problem solving.-->

 ### Skills